Doctorate: Honorary degrees

 Most British universities award degrees honoris causa to recognise individuals who have made a substantial contribution to a particular field.
 Usually an appropriate higher doctorate is used in these circumstances, depending on the candidate's achievements.
 However, some universities differentiate between honorary and substantive doctorates, using the degree of Doctor of the University (D.Univ.) for these purposes, and reserve the higher doctorates for formal academic research.

+Lambeth degrees

+These degrees are substantive, not honorary, degrees awarded by the Archbishop of Canterbury in their own right under previous Papal authority and existing UK legislation.
+Usually, higher doctorates are awarded.

 United States

 In 1861, Yale University awarded the first Doctor of Philosophy (Ph.D.) degree in the United States.

 U.S. research doctorates are awarded for advanced study followed by successfully completing and defending independent research presented in the form of a dissertation.
 Professional degrees may use the term "doctor" in their titles, such as Juris Doctor and Doctor of Medicine, but these degrees rarely contain an independent research component and are not research doctorates.
 Law school graduates, although awarded the J.D. degree, are not normally addressed as "doctor".
 In legal studies, the Doctor of Juridical Science is considered the equivalent to a Ph.D.

 Many American universities offer the PhD followed by a professional doctorate or joint PhD with a professional degree.
 Often, PhD work is sequential to the professional degree, e.g., a PhD in law after a JD or equivalent, in physical therapy after a DPT, and in pharmacy after a Pharm.D.
 Such professional degrees are referred to as an entry-level doctorate program, while the Ph.D. is a post-professional doctorate.